Instream 401 Certification and Short Term Activity Authorization

 Short Term Activity Authorization

-Any activity which causes a disturbance to the water or the stream bed to include entry of machinery, debris removal from water or wetland, bridge construction/demolition and other activities conducted in any water that might cause a violation of the Arkansas Water Quality Standards must be authorized by the ADEQ director through a Short Term Activity Authorization (STAA).
+Any activity which causes a disturbance to the water or the stream bed to include entry of machinery, debris removal from water or wetland, bridge construction/demolition and other activities conducted in any water that might cause a violation of the Arkansas Water Quality Standards must be authorized by the DEQ director through a Short Term Activity Authorization (STAA).
 Designing a project to avoid impacts on a waterbody is encouraged.
 In instances where impacts are unavoidable, an STAA is required.
 STAAs allow for an individual or entity to perform in-stream work that may cause a water quality violation in waters of the state.
 This authorization does not grant an applicant permission to supersede any state or federal permitting requirements.
 STAA authorization must be obtained prior to beginning in-stream work.
 The length of each STAA’s validity period is based on the work that is being performed but can be no longer than six months.
 If the covered activity is not completed in the prescribed period, a renewal is requested.
-If a construction site will disturb in excess of one acre, an NPDES Stormwater Permit must be issued by ADEQ prior to start of construction.
+If a construction site will disturb in excess of one acre, an NPDES Stormwater Permit must be issued by DEQ prior to start of construction.
 An STAA covers instream activity only and does not allow turbidity exceedance due to stormwater runoff from construction sites.

 Search the database of applicants for a STAA or a 401 Water Quality Certification.

 These activities include but are not limited to:

 - Gravel removal